User Guide

 -

-has to be an existing tab in Timestable (students
+TAB_TO_VIEWhas to be an existing tab in Timestable (students,classes,timetable).

 Examples: